-Lichen Up Your Landscape With These Moss Rock Garden Ideas
+Lichen Up With A Moss Landscape!

-A moss rock garden is one of the easiest no-budget gardens you will even consider.
+A moss rock garden is one of the easiest no-budget landscape design gardens you will even consider.
 No doubt it will also be the best conversation piece in your landscape and yard!
 It will be a haven of peace, a retreat for meditation and prayer, an educational and entertaining “condensed nature walk” for your kids, philosophical conversation piece, or perhaps a quarry of edible lichens.
-The benefits for the ecosystem are many and a moss rock garden makes a beautiful interesting addition to your landscaping.
+The benefits for the ecosystem are many and a moss rock garden makes a beautiful interesting addition to your outdoor space.

-Moss Rock Garden: A PRIMITIVE & ANCIENT WONDERLAND
+Landscaping With Moss: A PRIMITIVE & ANCIENT WONDERLAND

 - Out of 20,000 species of Lichens, there are only two that are poisonous.
 Unlike fungi, lichens are fungi that form symbiotic relationships with bacteria.
 Thus it probably behooves them to be a bit more “social” than a fungus is required to be.
 There are only a few kingdoms of living things in all of creation.
 Animals, plants and fungus each have their own kingdom.
 In the Fungi Kingdom, the majority are poisonous with few edible.